 In the middle of the square, you’ll see a huge statue (seen from far away even).
 That is Sweden’s first equestrian statue.
-It was molded in 1778 and places on the square in 1791.
-Surrounding him you can also spot two lions in bronze.
-These have been here since 1926, and are copies of an original piece that was sculptured already in the 300s – the originals are to be found in the Vatican Museums in Rome.
+It was moulded in 1778 and placed on the square in 1791.
+Surrounding him, you can also spot two lions in bronze.
+These have been here since 1926 and are copies of an original piece that was sculptured already in the 300s – the originals are to be found in the Vatican Museums in Rome.

 What’s kinda spectacular about this square is that it, unlike many other cities in Sweden, works as a geographical midpoint for setting distances to and from Stockholm.
 Most Swedish cities count their distances from the railway or bus station.
 So next time you’re in town, make sure you cross the roundabout and check out the square.